History of marketing: Keith's periodisation

-The article, which is entirely based on Keith's personal recollections and did not use a single reference, is best described as anecdotal.
+The article, which is based on Keith's personal recollections and did not use a single reference, is best described as anecdotal.
 Systematic studies carried out since Keith's work have failed to replicate Keith's periodisation.
-Instead, other studies suggest that many companies exhibited a marketing orientation in the 19th-century and that the business schools were teaching marketing decades before Pillsbury adopted a marketing-oriented approach.
+Instead, other studies suggest that companies exhibited a marketing orientation in the 19th century and that the business schools were teaching marketing decades before Pillsbury adopted a marketing-oriented approach.
 Jones and Richardson also investigated historical accounts of marketing practice and found evidence for both the sales and marketing era during the so-called production era and concluded that the idea of a "marketing revolution" was a myth.
 A detailed study of the chocolate manufacturer, Rowntree, found that this company had shifted from a production orientation through to a marketing orientation by the 1930s, without having transitioned through the so-called sales orientation.
 Other critiques of Keith's work have pointed out that the so-called "production era" fails to align with historical facts and have also suggested that it is a myth.
 Keith's eras have become known, somewhat cynically, as the standard chronology.